 Drivers in the Military in Idaho

 The Idaho Division of Motor Vehicles (DMV) cuts you a break if you are an Idaho resident on active military duty (or an immediate family member of one).
 They make it rather painless to renew your Idaho driver's license and your vehicle registration.
-If only life were always this easy!

 If you are in the military and anticipate deployment out of the state or country, be sure that your Idaho driver's license won't expire while you are away.

 If the expiration date is within the next 25 months, you can renew your license in person before you get deployed.
 Simply take a trip to your county driver's license office to renew.
-You can do so up to 12 months before your driver's license expires.
+You can do so up to 25 months before your driver's license expires.

 Driver Services can walk you through any of these steps.
-You can reach them at (208) 334-8735 or via email at firstname.lastname@example.org.
+You can reach them at (208) 334-8736 or via email at firstname.lastname@example.org.

 Not until the DMV receives and approves your completed application, fee of $10, and any additional required documents (such as military orders), can you assume your extension is valid.
 Once this occurs, the DMV will mail an Idaho Certificate of Extension to the mailing address you provided on the application.

 Be sure you keep handy your hard copy state driver's license (with photo) and the laminated extension card or extension letter you receive.

 If your driving privileges have been revoked, you will get denied when you request an extension.